Boozoo Bajou – 4

 Still, the jump from “Grains” to “4” is a considerable one.
 What makes it exciting is that it feels like a liberation.
 The few parts that still echo the early days of Boozoo Bajou convey an impression that the guys have made their peace with their roots, and reached a point where they can use them as quotes from another era, an earlier life.

-One example is “Phonetrik”, a track that features a rhythmic structure close to the early work, even if the guys slowed down even more, and enlarged the echo space to dubby dimensions.
+One example is “Phonetrik”, a track that features a rhythmic structure close to the early work, even if the guys slowed down even more, and was given dubby dimensions.
 With a warm bass and a bit of guitar garnish it’s like “Satta” on dope.

 Other tracks on “4” barely look back at all, like “Jan Mayen”, a piece that discards all rhythmic elements, sends the guitar into echospace, accompanied by harp and flugelhorn, leaving plenty of room for our listening enjoyment.
 It’s a reversal of strategy in composition – from a concept that tried to stay loose and relaxed within a clearly defined framework, this is one of the tracks where the lack of an obvious structure has become the concept, following an approach that could easily be improvisational.